kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0437 Experimental permits.md

 \(b\) A permittee must identify all root causes of each anomaly, and implement all corrective actions for each anomaly.

-\(c\) A permittee must report to the FAA any anomaly of any system that is necessary for complying with §§437.55(a)(3), 437.57, and 437.59, and must report the corrective action for each reported anomaly.
+\(c\) A permittee must report to the FAA any anomaly of any system that is necessary for complying with §[[Volume 4/C Licensing/0437 Experimental permits.md#§437.55   Hazard analysis.|§437.55]](a)(3), 437.57, and 437.59, and must report the corrective action for each reported anomaly.

 \(d\) A permittee must implement each corrective action before the next flight.